azdavis/azdavis.net/posts/en/hash-map-cost-bounds.md

 The way I like to think of this is that there is an implicit third component of a hash map, in addition to the hash function and backing array:

-3. A natural number $c$ such that the size of every key is less than or equal to $c$.
+3. A constant $c$ such that the size of every key is less than or equal to $c$.

 This implicit component is an invariant about the hash map.
 The invariant must be upheld in order for us to say that we may hash an arbitrary key in constant time.